New Luxembourg leaks reveal Disney, Koch Industries tax deals

 The EC was already investigating the legality of tax deals similar to those revealed by the ICIJ, that countries including Luxembourg, the Netherlands and Ireland agreed with multinationals in recent decades.

-(Additional reporting by Alastair Macdonald in Brussels, Bill Rigby in Seattle and Lewis Krauskopf and Gregory Roumeliotis in New York.; Editing by Susan Thomas, Christian Plumb and Cynthia Osterman)
+(Additional reporting by Alastair Macdonald in Brussels, Bill Rigby in Seattle and Lewis Krauskopf and Gregory Roumeliotis in New York.; editing by Susan Thomas and Christian Plumb)